Kazakhstan’s president names his aide senate speaker

 Dariga Nazarbayeva became senate speaker in March 2019 on the same day that her father, Nursultan Nazarbayev, unexpectedly resigned.

 Nazarbayev had led Kazakhstan first as its Communist boss and, after the 1991 Soviet collapse, as its president.
-His daughter was widely expected to succeed him, but Nazarbayev named Tokayev as acting president and supported his election to the presidency in June.
+His daughter, who held a succession of official jobs, was widely expected to succeed him, but Nazarbayev named Tokayev as acting president and supported his election to the presidency in June.

 Until that moment, Nazarbayev was believed to be continuing to call the shots as the head of the nation’s Security Council and the chairman of the ruling party.